The QuickBooks Hangover: The New Generation Just Discovered What the Old Pros Always Knew.

 Third party job cost apps aren’t truly integrated

-Many switch apps hoping for a “better QuickBooks integration,” only to discover… it isn’t.
+Many switch project management apps hoping for a “better QuickBooks integration,” only to discover… it still isn’t.

 The Awakening: The Realization They Could Have Avoided All of This

-- “Integrated” Job Cost/Billing apps that really don’t talk well with each other
+- Excel & Job Cost/Billing apps that really don’t talk well with each other

-…many owners are waking up to a hard truth:
+…many new generation construction owners are waking up to a hard truth:

-If they had invested in a construction specific job cost accounting system from the start, they wouldn’t have gone through multiple failed implementations.
+If they had invested in a construction‑specific job cost accounting system from the start, they could have avoided years of frustration and failed implementations.

 The next generation is finally realizing what the previous generation already knew: